ueberdosis/tiptap/docs/api/nodes/youtube.md

 ```

 ### nocookie
-Enables the nocookie mode for YouTube embeds
+Enables the nocookie mode for YouTube embeds.

 Default: `false`